 6.2 Our employees and contractors are required, as a condition of their employment, to treat personal information held by Us as confidential, and to maintain the confidentiality of that personal information.

-7.1 When you visit our Website, We, and/or third parties, may place cookies on your browser to enhance and manage the Website and improve Our business and the services provided to you.
-A Cookie is a small file that stays on your computer or device until, depending on whether it is a sessional or persistent cookie, you turn your computer or device off or it expires.
+7.1 When you visit our Website, We, and/or third parties, may place cookies on your web browser to manage and enhance the Website and improve Our business and the services provided to you.

 (a) identify you as a user the Website;